List of Singapore international footballers born outside Singapore

 This is a list of Singaporean international footballers who were born outside of Singapore.
 Players born in countries other than Singapore including those born in diaspora may qualify for the Singapore team through Singaporean parents or grandparents or through residency in Singapore and subsequent naturalisation as Singaporean citizens.

-List of naturalised players who have appeared for the national team
+List of naturalised players who have appeared for the Singapore national team

 The following players were naturalized and have go on to play for the National Team.